 Over the years, we accumulate a lot of things but sometimes we might discard them because we feel there is no need for them anymore.
 Once we get past the specific use that a certain household item was designed for, it lets us imagine what other problems you can solve with it.
+Enter life hacks.

 Using an empty water bottle to remove yolks or using safety pins to eliminate static cling are just some of the wonderful uses for products we’d normally throw away.
-If you have already tried these 52 cleaning and life hacks, here are 47 more life hacks that you can do at home using everyday items you can find around your home.
+If you have already tried these 52 cleaning hacks, here are 47 more life hacks that you can do at home using everyday items you can find around your home.

 1) Staple Remover – Easily add keys to your key ring using a staple remover.
 No more chipped nails!

 2) Clothes hangers – They are not only useful to organize your clothes but also useful for organizing your jewelry.

 3) Rubberband – Wrap one around a paint can to easily remove excess paint from your brush and keep the edges of the can clean.

 4) Straws – Prevent tangled necklaces with life hacks by looping them through a straw.
 Store them in your suitcase when traveling and don’t worry about getting a tangled mess!

 5) Safety Pins – Zap the static cling by clipping a safety pin on the inner seam of each pant leg.

 6) Plastic Water Bottle – Squeeze an empty water bottle and release the pressure slowly over an egg yolk.
 It will create suction and you can easily transfer yolks to another bowl.